Switzerland in the Eurovision Song Contest 2018: Background

 The Swiss national broadcaster, Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
 SRG SSR confirmed their intentions to participate at the 2018 Eurovision Song Contest on 30 June 2017.
 Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2018 contest would be selected through a national final.
 Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
 Between 2005 and 2010, the Swiss entry was internally selected for the competition.
 Since 2011, the broadcaster has opted to organize a national final in order to select their entry.

 Before Eurovision

 ESC 2018 – die Entscheidungsshow

-ESC 2018 – die Entscheidungsshow was the eighth edition of the Swiss national final format that selected Switzerland's entry for the Eurovision Song Contest 2018.
+ESC 2018 – die Entscheidungsshow was the eighth and final edition of the Swiss national final format that selected Switzerland's entry for the Eurovision Song Contest 2018.
 The show took place on 4 February 2018 at the SRF Studio 1 in Zürich, hosted by Sven Epiney.
 The show was televised on SRF zwei, RSI La 2 with Italian commentary by Clarissa Tami and RTS Deux with French commentary by Nicolas Tanner and Jean-Marc Richard.
 The competition was also streamed online at the respective official website of each Swiss broadcaster.